snvd/TMT-NEAT/README.md

 # Install instructions
 Download all R code to your computer, then run the file "RUN_TMT.R" to start the RShiny app.
 Make sure to change your working directory to the folder that contains the code before running this file.

-A tutorial is provided in the TMT-NEAT_Tutorial.html file.
+A tutorial is provided in the TMT-NEAT_Tutorial.html file (this tutorial is outdated, a new tutorial will be provided upon new release).

 # Known issues
 1) This method will automatically write over output files with the same name in your working directory.
 If you would like to compare your results, make sure to move them from your working directory or change your directory to prevent them being written over.
-2) Certain parameters were deprecated in version > 1.4 of the EnhancedVolcano package.
-If you are a new user of TMT-NEAT, or if you have updated the EnhancedVolcano package to version >1.4, please make sure to use Version 1.5.1 and beyond.
-3) Please be aware that your samples are read into TMT-NEAT based on their order in the MaxQuant output table.
-This means that, if you do not use leading zeroes in your sample names, your samples may be in the incorrect order.
-Please ensure that your samples are in the correct order in the MaxQuant output table before using TMT-NEAT.
+2) Please be aware that your samples are read into TMT-NEAT based on their column order in the MaxQuant output file and MaxQuant sort experiment names alphabetically.
+This means that, if you do not use leading zeroes in your sample names, experiments and runs may be sorted in an order different than the one that was used during MaxQuant search.
+Please ensure that your samples in the 'metadata' file are in the same order as in the MaxQuant output file before using TMT-NEAT.

 # Test data
 Test data are included in the TEST.zip folder.
 These data are published in Zander et al, 2020, Nature Communications: https://doi.org/10.1038/s41477-020-0605-7

 - Two separate analyses can be performed: one on the protein abundance data (proteinGroups.csv), and one for the phosphosite data (Phospho (STY)Sites.csv).
 The "sampledata.txt" file is used as the Metadata file for both analyses.
 - For the protein abundance data, Experiment Name is "ProtAbun" and PTM is set to "None."
 - For the phosphosite data, Experiment Name is "Phospho" and PTM is set to "P."
 - Differential expression analysis may be performed using the "comps.xlsx" file with q-value < 0.1.
 - We include screenshots for each analysis to help facilitate parameter selection.

 # Version History